Bcrichster/android_device_motorola_owens-1/README.md

-Unified Device Tree for Moto E4 Plus Qualcomm (owens)
+Condensed Device Tree for Moto E4 Plus Qualcomm (owens) XT1775/XT1776
 ================================================

 The Motorola Moto E4 Plus (codenamed _"owens"_) is a low-range smartphone from